felixiho/motor-docs/docs/agents.md

 To create a new subagent click on  `Create New` button and enter the agent's details.

-You can also easily delete or Toggle a subagent by clicking on the button.'
+You can also easily delete or Toggle a subagent by clicking on the button.

+## Reports
+This shows details of all policy created by `agent` and his `subagents`.
+This comes with option to print and copy to excel.